opensearch-project/dashboards-maps/maps_dashboards/ DEVELOPER_GUIDE.md

 ### Run

-From OpenSearch-Dashbaords repo (root folder), run the following command:
+From OpenSearch-Dashboards repo (root folder), the following commands start OpenSearch Dashboards and includes this plugin.

 ```bash
 yarn osd bootstrap
 yarn start
 ```

-  Starts OpenSearch Dashboards and includes this plugin.
 OpenSearch Dashboards will be available on `localhost:5601`.

 ### Test

-From maps-dashboards folder running the following command runs the plugin unit tests -
+From maps-dashboards folder running the following command runs the plugin unit tests:

 `yarn test:jest`